-In our parent questionnaire, we asked you to name 3 strengths of the school and any areas for development.
-These were your top 3 responses, with some of the aspects you particularly liked; the figures in brackets show the % of respondents commenting on each area:
+In our parent survey, we asked parents to name 3 strengths of the school and any areas for development.
+These were the top 3 responses, with some of the aspects you particularly liked; the figures in brackets show the % of respondents commenting on each area:

 1. The Staff: Teachers, Teaching Assistants, Learning Support Assistants are brilliant; staff are supportive and friendly; staff have fantastic knowledge of the children & their strengths, needs & next steps; school is child-centred; pastoral care is excellent.
 100%